 In addition to the above:

-- Any plugin can have easy access to the underlying LDAP of the Gluu Server where casa was installed
+- Any plugin can have easy access to the underlying Gluu Server database

 - Plugins can onboard their own libraries (jar files) and classes

 - Remove, deactivate or alter existing menu items found in your default installation or added by other plugins

 - Alter the way in which certain features look or work such as: password reset, default admin dashboard functionalities, logout, etc.